 For an association with N ends, choose any N-1 ends and associate specific instances with those ends.
 Then the collection of links of the association that refer to these specific instances will identify a collection of instances at the other end.
 The multiplicity of the association end constrains the size of this collection.
 If the end is marked as ordered, this collection will be ordered.
-If the end is marked as unique, this collection is a set; otherwise it allows duplicate elements.
+If the end is marked as unique, this collection is a set; otherwise, it allows duplicate elements.

 Subsetting represents the familiar set-theoretic concept.
-It is applicable to the collections represented by association ends, not the association itself.
-It may additionally apply to the extents of classifiers generally.
-The collection represented by one association end may be a subset of the collection represented by another association end without being a proper subset.
-That is to say, for A to be a subset of B, it is not required that collection B has a member NOT in A. Proper subsetting implies that the superset is not empty and that the subset has fewer members; subsetting does not have this implication.
+It is applicable to the collections represented by association ends, not to the association itself.
+It means that the subsetting association end is a collection that is either equal to the collection that it is subsetting or a proper subset of that collection.
+(Proper subsetting implies that the superset is not empty and that the subset has fewer members.)
 Subsetting is a relationship in the domain of extensional semantics.